ImplFerris/pico-pico/src/blinky/pwm.md

     - 50% duty cycle means the signal is on half the time and off half the time.
     - 0% duty cycle means the signal is always off.

-In the above example code, we use PWM to fade an LED.
+In the previous example code, we use PWM to fade an LED.

 ### Fading Up
 The first loop gradually increases the LED brightness from `LOW` (0) to `HIGH` (25,000).
 The `delay.delay_us(8)` creates a short pause between each increase, allowing the LED to visibly brighten.